-100 The system has established among gear and operation types, based on historic dependency and use.
-The purpose of sector allocations would be to enhance stability in the economic and social incentives that fishery, reduce competition among sectors, and preserve the historic distribution of catch among contribute to sustainable fishing sectors. and ecosystem management.
+100 The system has established economic and social incentives that contribute to sustainable fishing among gear and operation types, based on historic dependency and use.
+The purpose of sector allocations would be to enhance stability in the fishery, reduce competition among sectors, and preserve the historic distribution of catch among sectors. and ecosystem management.
 The Council is also considering options that may create additional entry-level opportunities within the jig sector.
 It is also considering options to add GOA Pacific cod endorsements to fixed gear license to further limit entry to the GOA cod fishery and create a defined group of licenses eligible to fish each of the fixed gear cod allocations.